SaRu-N/LearnDjango/DjangoGuide.md

 >
 >- add/install app in project
 >
->- create template folder in root directory
+>- create templates folder in root directory or create templates folder inside every application
 >
+>- create folder having same name as app
+>
+>- add files
+>
->- create separate for each applications inside templates
+>- create separate for each applications inside templates (if common templates folder is used)
 >
 >- add templates directory in settings.py
 >